 Ask the lender to explain why

-You must be over 18 to apply for any loan.
+You must be over 18 years old to apply for any loan.
 However, some lenders set further age restrictions, so check for these before you apply.

-No, you just need to show that you can afford to pay your loan back, which is usually done by showing you have a regular stable income.
+Not necessarily.
+You may just need to show that you can afford to pay your loan back, which is usually done by showing you have a stable income.

 No, most loans are still available if you are not a homeowner.
-It is only homeowner loans that require you to own a property.
+It's only homeowner loans that require you to own a property.